eve-seat/seat/docs/INSTALL_Ubuntu.md

 The very first step should be to ensure that you are up to date.
 Run `apt-get update`

 ### Tutorial! ###
-A tutorial showing the full installation is available here: soon™
+A tutorial showing the full installation is available here: https://asciinema.org/a/9065

 #### 1. Install & Configure MySQL ####
 As `root`, run: